George Mosse: Distinction as a teacher

 At the University of Wisconsin, Mosse was recognized as a charismatic and inspiring teacher.
 Tom Bates's Rads: A True Story of the End of the Sixties (1992) describes how students flocked to Mosse's courses to "savor the crossfire" with his friend and rival, the Marxist historian Harvey Goldberg.
 Mosse charmed his students by mingling critical skepticism with humor, irony, and empathy; but they also admired the way he applied his historical knowledge to contemporary issues, attempting to be fair to opposing views while remaining true to his own principles.
 He served as director for 38 Ph.D. dissertations.

 Legacy

 Mosse left a substantial bequest to the University of Wisconsin–Madison to establish the George L. Mosse Program in History, a collaborative program with the Hebrew University of Jerusalem.
 He also left modest endowments to support LGBT studies at both the University of Wisconsin–Madison and the University of Amsterdam, where he taught as a visiting professor.
-These endowments were funded by the restitution of the Mosse family's properties expropriated by the Nazi regime that were not restored until 1989–90, following the collapse of East Germany.
+These endowments were funded by the restitution of the Mosse family's properties that were expropriated by the Nazi regime and restored in 1989–1990, following the collapse of East Germany.
 The George Mosse Fund was created at the University of Amsterdam to further the advancement of gay and lesbian studies.
 The American Historical Association annually awards the George L. Mosse Prize.